 The band is hugely popular on the London vintage and swing dance circuit, performing at venues like The Nightjar, Wilton’s Music Hall, Blues Kitchen and The Ditch, winning over audiences everywhere with their infectious, toe-tapping rhythms and irrepressible live show.

 Doolally Tap have also added their own particular kind of raucous style to more opulent and sophisticated venues like Hampton Court Palace and Queen’s House, Greenwich and those more usually associated with classical music like Chelsea’s Cadogan Hall.
 It is even possible to see the band make a cameo appearance in the short movie Melvin, filmed at the world-famous Pinewood Studios.

-The band features a classic vintage New Orleans line-up of trombone, trumpet, clarinet, banjo and sousaphone, as well as the velvety crooning of trombonist David Lalljee and the brilliantly gnarled vocals of banjoist Nick Singer, whose love affair with this music stretches back sixty years.
+The band features a classic vintage New Orleans line-up of trombone, trumpet, clarinet, banjo and bass saxophone, as well as the velvety crooning of trombonist and bandleader David Lalljee and the gnarled vocals of trumpeter Titch Walker.